 Intersectionality of Design and Accessibility Conformance

-Speaker: Matthew Luken Join Matthew Luken of Deque Systems for an interactive session on the intersectionality of design practices and accessibility conformance.
+Time: April 4, 2:45 pm – 3:45 pm Speaker: Matthew Luken Join Matthew Luken of Deque Systems for an interactive session on the intersectionality of design practices and accessibility conformance.
 In digital accessibility, his research has found that 67% of defects can be reduced within the design discipline.
-Luken will help us explore where designers can make meaningful investments in ensuring their designs […]
+Luken will help us explore where designers […]

 Not Quite Pixar: An Introduction into Animation for Illinois Marketing